meilisearch/specifications/text/0034-telemetry-policies.md

 > Some new features will have telemetry data points to check the assumptions and measure objectives achievements.

 ✅ Each new feature specification should list data points to be collected and measured.
 Obviously the specification must explain why these data points are necessary for relation to the feature.

+✅ We will remove the Sentry specific flag `MEILI_NO_SENTRY` to merge its use into the `MEILI_NO_ANALYTICS` flag.
+This means that its activation and deactivation will be shared with analytics within the `MEILI_NO_ANALYTICS` flag.
+By default, Sentry metrics will stay activated.

 #### Current stack for analytics